Powerlearnproject/se-day1-assignment-J-Nyarangi/README.md

 1.Unit Testing: Testing individual components or modules of software.
 THis helps in catching small, isolated bugs early.
 2.Integration Testing: Testing interactions between different components or subsystems.This helps to find and address issues with how components work together.
 3.System Testing: Testing the entire software system as a whole.
 This provides an end to end assessment of the software's performance.
 4.Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
-This ensures that the final product meets user expectaions and business requirements.
+This ensures that the final product meets user expectations and business requirements.

 #Part 2: Introduction to AI and Prompt Engineering